isomerpages/moe-asrjc/_joining-asrjc/Canteen Vendor.md

 *Shortlisted applicants will be notified for an interview and will be required to provide food sampling for the School Canteen Selection Committee at the applicant's own expense.*

-*College will be relocated to 1033 Upper Serangoon Road Singapore (534768) wef December 2023.*
+*Successful applicant will commence their operations at 1033 Upper Serangoon Road Singapore (534768) January 2024.*